 PA-only veteran benefits via DMVA

-- Veterans Temporary Assistance (VTA): up to $1,600 per 12-month period for shelter, food, fuel, and clothing, administered by County Directors of Veterans Affairs under PA DMVA.
+• Veterans Temporary Assistance (VTA): a capped, once-per-12-month grant for shelter, food, fuel, and clothing, administered by County Directors of Veterans Affairs under PA DMVA (confirm the current maximum with your county Director of Veterans Affairs).

-- Veterans' Trust Fund (VTF): state-run grant program funded primarily by the voluntary $3 driver-license/registration check-off, awarding grants to nonprofits and county DVA offices for veteran services.
+• Veterans' Trust Fund (VTF): state-run grant program funded primarily by a voluntary driver-license/registration check-off, awarding grants to nonprofits and county DVA offices for veteran services.
 Codified at 51 Pa.
 C.S. § 1721.

 The federal rule (in your favor)